kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/24 - Maghaven VIII (10-05-25).md

 	- We came across Vera.
 We debated about what to do, Valindra set Wuffi to collect her, he allowed her to mount him.
 	- Prayer of Healing from Rem
 	- Valindra seemed disturbed by the chains wrapped around her neck from before.
 Vera asked where we were headed to, Valindra said away.
+	- Vera wanted to stick with us, Rem rebuffed her.